Chapter 1. Configuring and deploying OpenShift Lightspeed

 1.8.
 About the BYO Knowledge tool

 When you create a RAG database, you customize the OpenShift Lightspeed service for your environment.
-For example, a network administrator can develop a standard operating procedure (SOP) that is used to provision an OpenShift Container Platform cluster.
+For example, a network administrator can use a standard operating procedure (SOP) to provision an OpenShift Container Platform cluster.
 Then, the network administrator can use the BYO Knowledge tool to enhance the knowledge available to the LLM by including information from the SOP.

 To bring your own knowledge to an LLM, you complete the following steps: